 Trucha a la Navarra

 There are countless versions of Trucha a la Navarra which in its simplest form consists of fried whole trout stuffed with slices of jamón serrano.
 This version is as simple as it gets and shouldn’t take more than 15 minutes to prepare.
-This version is as simple as it gets and creates a really tasty dish from what is possibly Spain’s most versatile fish in terms of the number of different recipes it crops up in.
+The result is a really tasty dish from what is possibly Spain’s most versatile fish in terms of the number of different recipes it appears in.

 - olive oil

-Begin by washing the trout fillets thoroughly (after gutting) and dry them with kitchen paper.
+Begin by washing the whole trout thoroughly (after gutting) and dry them with kitchen paper.
 Now salt the fish inside and out, then place two slices of jamón serrano inside each of the fish.